FuelLabs/sway-applications/APPLICATION_PROGRESS.md

 The content in this document is meant to outline the current state of each project within the repository and future work.
 The reason is that it's easier for a user to glance at a neatly structured document than to browse through the current issues in order to piece together an overview of the applications.

 That being said this document is not meant to perfectly track each issue and instead it's meant to be more of a guidance or a vision of where the projects are heading in order to allow a broad overview of each project and enable easier onboarding for contributors.
+For this reason the only projects that have content in their sections will be the ones that are currently in `master`.
+The remaining empty projects are placeholders used to indicate that work is planned and possibly in a draft pull request at this time.

 For any specific issues we suggest taking a look into the issues and pull requests and using the associated labels to filter by a specific project.